srowlandsdev/CSharp-Coding-Standards/README.md

 > This document is based on multiple public sources on GitHub repositories, articles, website and microsoft [internal coding guidlines][ms-coding-guidelines].
 # CSharp-Coding-Standards
+## Why Should I Use This?
+We've all looked at code at one point or another and gone "That could have been better if person X did this" or "Why does the class not have a summary".
+In short this standard serves as a lesson from others on what not to do when using C# and how you can avoid mistakes, pitfalls and get a clean, and in some cases more optimised start to your codebase.
+It is considerate for you and whoever will likely have to view and maintain your code down the road if you are part of a team.

 ## Classes
 Utilise the PascalCase convention to make a distinction from variables